-The Flood Team drew attention to the toolkit that has been published by Northamptonshire County Council and is considered to be very good being held up as best practice by other LLFAs.
-However, it is expensive to acquire the toolkit and ECC has no proposals to acquire it.
+The Flood Team drew attention to the toolkit that has been published by Northamptonshire County Council and is considered to be very good being held

 Overall the Group was mindful of the importance of good information technology and its effective application.
 On behalf of the Group Councillor Pond had sought the views of the Epping Forest District Council contributors given their proven experience in raising public awareness about flood alleviation.
 While that Council had conducted some successful campaigns using informative printed leaflets, their distribution had been limited to targeted areas and delivery to households.
 It was agreed that publication of information via the internet is now essential providing access for a much wider audience than in the past.
 Similarly Councillor Butland had sought the views of Braintree District Council to obtain some additional views on steps that those Councils had taken around communication.